Abdullah Quaye

 Abdullah Quaye (born 24 September 1980), formerly Awulley Junior Quaye, is a Ghanaian former professional footballer who played as a midfielder.

 Club career

 Quaye was born in Accra.
 He had a spell with Málaga CF in Spain's La Liga.

 International career

 Quaye was a member of the Ghana national team and participated in the 1997 FIFA U-17 World Championship in Egypt.

 Personal life

 Quaye converted to Islam shortly after his joining of Meccan side Al-Wahda and changed his name to Abdullah.
-He is the brother of Lawrence Quaye, a Ghana-born naturalised Qatari footballer.
+He is the brother of Lawrence Quaye, a Ghana-born naturalised Qatari footballer, and the son of Olympics & Ghanaian international defender Awuley Quaye Sr.